You can translate the document:

 • sp_customer_global_search

-• {by_input_parameters}: used only if the stored procedure is always executed with input parameters.
+• {by_input_parameters} is used only if the stored procedure is always executed with input parameters.

-• Use the input parameters in the name of the stored procedure separated by “_”.
+• Specify the input parameters separated by “_” in the name of the stored procedure.

 • E.g.: